 Safe Communities Act

 In January 2017 the “Safe Communities Act” (S1305/H3269) was filed with the Massachusetts legislature.
-LWVMA supports this bill, testified at its hearing on June 9, 2017, and has issued Action Alerts to encourage its implementation.
+LWVMA supports this bill, testified at its hearing on June 9, 2017, has issued Action Alerts to encourage its implementation, and attended numerous lobby days and rallies.

 Also in January 2017 the “Education Equity Act” was filed, and the five similar bills were the subject of a hearing on July 15.
 LWVMA testified in support of H644, and the concept behind all the bills.
 The bills would allow students who are not citizens and not legal permanent residents to pay in-state tuition and receive state-funded financial assistance at all public institutions of higher education if they otherwise qualify.